Retail Growth

 Amazon, for example, has mastered the art of customer personalization.
 Amazon's algorithm evaluates a shopper’s past purchases, likes, and ratings to introduce you to new items while browsing.
 With this predictive power, Amazon suggests additional products that are likely to appeal to the shopper, making them more inclined to hit “Add to Cart.”

-Take a page out of Amazon's book and consider how you can use data to create personalized experiences for your customers:
+Consider how you can use data to create personalized experiences for your customers:

 • Show related products, add-ons, or accessories that go well with the main product on the checkout page.
 For instance, if a customer has a laptop in their cart, recommend adding a mouse or shipping protection to ensure their purchase is safeguarded during transit.